How to Make an iOS App For Your Business? [CHECKLIST]

 Solidify Your Idea

 All genius products start from a brilliant idea.
 What is yours?
-Sit down with a notebook, and crystallise your vision.
+Sit down with a notebook, and crystallize your vision.
 What problem will your iOS application solve?
 How will it make people’s life easier?
 How will it differ from other available solutions?
+This is a very crucial step while trying to figure out how to make an iOS app.
 Move on to the next step only when you have clearly and explicitly stated the underlying goal and distinctiveness of your app.

 Picture The Ideal User